-- 1. At least six courses, comprising at least 18 credits, are required. - 2.
-At least nine of the 18 credits must be in the College of Engineering at the 20000-level or above.
-Of these, at least three credits must be at the 40000-level or above. - 3.
+- 1. At least seven courses, comprising at least 21 credits, are required. - 2.
+At least twelve (12) of the 21 credits must be in the College of Engineering at the 20000-level or above.
+Of these twelve credits, at least three credits must be at the 40000-level or above. - 3.
 At least one course (or three credits) must focus on Earth Science (Category A). - 4.
-At least one course (or three credits) must be classified as an "engineering design" course (Category B). - 5.
+At least one course (or three credits) must be classified as an "Engineering Design" course (Category B). - 5.
 At least one course (or three credits) must be classified as "EEE Professional Practice" course (Category C). - 6.
-Students are encouraged to propose a selective plan of study which integrates personal career goals with Purdue coursework.
-Plans of study require approval from the EEE advisor, the EEE Faculty Mentor and EEE Academics Committee.

-Students are allowed and encouraged to choose more than nine credits from the Universally Approved (ABC categories) list.
+At least one course (or three credits) must be classified as "EEE Engineering Fundamentals" course (Category D). - Students are encouraged to propose a selective plan of study which integrates personal career goals with Purdue coursework.
+Plans of study require approval from the EEE advisor, the EEE Faculty Mentor and EEE Academics Committee. - 8.
+Students are allowed and encouraged to choose more than twelve credits from the Universally Approved (ABCD categories) list.

-EEE Selectives (18 Credits)
+EEE Selectives (21 Credits)

-- EEE Selective 1 Category A Credit Hours: 3.00 - EEE Selective 2 Category B Credit Hours: 3.00 - EEE Selective 3 Category C Credit Hours: 3.00 - EEE Selective 4 Credit Hours: 3.00 - EEE Selective 5 Credit Hours: 3.00 - EEE Selective 6 Credit Hours: 3.00
+- EEE Selective 1 Category A Credit Hours: 3.00 - EEE Selective 2 Category B Credit Hours: 3.00 - EEE Selective 3 Category C Credit Hours: 3.00 - EEE Selective 4 Category D Credit Hours: 3.00 - EEE Selective 5 Credit Hours: 3.00 - EEE Selective 6 Credit Hours: 3.00 - EEE Selective 7 Credit Hours: 3.00